elexis-eu/dictionary-service/README.md

 This tool provides a simple way to host dictionaries that can be contributed to the ELEXIS infrastructure.
-This interface is the refrence implementation of the REST API defined here:
+This interface is the reference implementation of the REST API defined here:

 https://elexis-eu.github.io/elexis-rest